kndahl/neulab/README.md

 Output: 0.906843948104356
 ```
 ## Rertore value methods
 ### You have to send df with NaN value.
-It is important that the NaN value be either above or below the table.
+It is important that there is only one NaN in the table..
 Example:
 ```
    P1  P2  P3  P4   P5